 This fact sheet is for information only.
 It is recommended that you get legal advice about your situation.

-WHAT QUESTIONS SHOULD YOU ASK YOURSELF BEFORE GETTING A LOAN?
+WHAT QUESTIONS SHOULD I ASK MYSELF BEFORE I GET A LOAN?

 DO I NEED THIS LOAN?

 Do you have any other options aside from getting the loan?
 For example, save for a less expensive car instead of buying a new one.

 Consider how much you earn and your current expenses.
 As a guide your repayments should not be more than about 35% of your income.
 For example, if you earn $500 per week after tax (or $2000 per month) and the repayments were a $1200 a month you will have great difficulty affording the loan repayments because your repayments will be 60% of your income.

 If the loan is for something other than a home loan, you will need to take into account your housing costs.
 If your rent (or mortgage) is already 50% of your income then you will be able to manage even less in other repayments.
 If you have a very low income, such as Centrelink payments only, then it is likely that you will have a very small percentage of your income available for loan repayments.

 - IS IT LIKELY THAT MY INCOME OR EXPENSES WILL CHANGE DURING THE TERM OF THE LOAN?